Support from FASE's Education Technology Office

 Updated on

-This guides provides an overview and comparison of Quercus Discussions, Piazza, PeppeR, and Ed Discussion.
+This guides provides an overview and comparison of Quercus Discussions, Piazza, and PeppeR.

 Discussions can be a great way to engage students in the online environment.
 They can be flexibly integrated into your course, offering real time (synchronous) or self-directed (asynchronous) opportunities for students to interact with the instructor and with each other, and to explore and reflect on course content.